martinjc/compj-and-dataj-unconf/Readme.md

-Small Media - platform for opening data from closed society Contacting journalists inside the country and asking them to write stories Will be open to contributions - leads to verification issues
+Small Media - platform for opening data from closed society Contacting journalists inside the country and asking them to write stories Will be open to contributions - leads to verification issues Collaborating with others to learn about ways of accessing data and relaxing and sharing data Doing a lot of manual cleaning etc.

+[CKAN](https://ckan.org/) - open source software for making open-data portals